meyerjac/Ember-question-board/README.md

 ## Description

-_This web application was built for a project I did for epicodus in the advanced javascript course.
-We demonstrated use of ember framework and integrating firebase database to store our realtime questions and answers_
+_This web application was built for a project I did for Epicodus in the Advanced JS course.
+We demonstrated use of the Ember.js framework and integrating firebase database to store our realtime questions and answers_

 ## Setup/Installation Requirements